-Down Home Sweet Potato Biscuits with Country Gravy ~ these tender biscuits are made impossibly light and fluffy with sweet potato, and they make the perfect base for a classic Southern country gravy!
+Down Home Sweet Potato Biscuits with Country Gravy are tender biscuits are made impossibly light and fluffy with sweet potato, and they make the perfect base for a classic Southern country gravy!

 I’ve been craving biscuits ever since I brought home a big jar of Smokey Mountain honey from North Carolina last month.
 These are made extra special because I used the flesh of a pale yellow sweet potato to lighten up the dough.
 I could have just enjoyed them hot from the oven with a pat of butter and a glug of that honey, but it occurred to me that biscuits are a Southern breakfast tradition, especially when slathered with Country Gravy.
 Both are simple to make and really delicious.